Your go-to resource for small business environmental assistance

 EPA resources for small businesses: From resources related to regulatory flexibility to learning how to become a contractor for the EPA, this page was updated in 2016 with several new resources.

 Ground-level ozone (smog) information: Ground-level ozone is a serious air quality and public health concern.
 As a result, more stringent regulations might apply to your business, based on your location and materials used.
-Check out the listing of non-attainment areas.
+Read more about what it means if your area is listed as a "non-attainment" area and follow the updates on the most recent Ozone National Ambient Air Quality regulations.